hyperhq/docs.hyper.sh-hyper/GettingStarted/part_1.md

 ## Exposing via a public IP

 Now that the Jenkins container is running, we will connect it to a public IP address.
-First you need to create a new public IP address, which in Hyper.sh is called a floating IP (FIP).
+First you need to create a new public IP address, which in Hyper is called a floating IP (FIP).

 ```
 $ hyper fip allocate 1